sudoswap/lssvm-docs/docs/v2/properties.md

 ## Default Property Checkers

-sudoAMM v2 provides two default Property Checkers which can be cloned by users with custom parameters (immutables):
+sudoAMM v2 provides two default Property Checkers which can be cloned by users with custom parameters.
+For instructions on doing so, see [Cloning Property Checkers](../reference/property-checkers.md).

 ### RangePropertyChecker